Parc Gérald-Leblanc Park

 Kindly, I’m not familiar with Mr. LeBlanc’s work.
 I’m guessing most Monctonians are not.
 To me, it seems to be more appropriate to honour him on or near the U de M. For a relatively unknown person this seems like an extremely high-profile location for him to be remembered.
 This upgrade to the City Hall area seems like digging up something nice to replace it with something else that I assume will be nice also.
 We are not rich and I think it would be best to leave the City Hall space alone.
 Furthermore, it’s very nice to have a greens pace in downtown MONCTON.
 Let’s not dig it up.

-Murray asked about 3 years ago
+Murray asked almost 4 years ago

 Hello,